Does an Order of Protection Go on Your Record in All 50 States?

 How Long Does a Restraining Order Stay on Your Record?

-Individuals who had protective orders filed in a criminal court might be wondering, how long does a restraining order stay on your record, and will want to know how it will affect future background checks.
+Individuals who had protective orders filed in a criminal court might be wondering, how long a restraining order stays on your personal record and will want to know how it will affect future background checks.

 Before individuals worry about how long the order will be on their record, they should first answer the question of, does an order of protection go on your record, since the order is on their record might not be an issue at all.